openfaas/openfaas.github.io/_posts/2019-03-06-google-form-response.md

 ---
-title: "OpenFaaS Function to Handle Google Form Responses"
+title: "Process Google Forms Responses with OpenFaaS"
-description: Create an OpenFaaS function to handle responses from a Google Form to sign up to your Slack workspace
+description: Burton outlines how you can use an OpenFaaS function to send Google Forms responses into a Slack channel using .NET and Serverless Functions.
-date: 2019-03-06
+date: 2019-03-01
 image: /images/google-form-response/dots.jpg
 categories:
   - productivity